News

 Updated Newsletter

-In November 2024, Portland voters will use ranked-choice voting to elect one mayor, one auditor and three councilors per district (12 councilors total) by prioritizing their candidates.
+In November 2024, Portland voters will use ranked-choice voting to elect one mayor, one auditor and three councilors per district (12 councilors total) to pick their candidates.
 Portland Votes 2024 seeks to ensure that voters understand the new election method with non-partisan education.

 Interested in balancing neighborhood livability with special events?
 Apply to serve on the Noise Review Board.